satishsoni777/match_the_following_game/README.md

-# match the line from left to right, by joining line.
+# match the line from left to right,and right to left